The Energy White Paper: Powering our net zero future

 No doubt also that the government’s continued loyalty to new nuclear capacity will continue to generate debate.
 In particular, many people continue to criticise the proposed regulated asset base model on the basis that it could leave consumers bearing the costs of overruns and that it could lead to preferential treatment of nuclear development over other forms of, cheaper, renewable energy generation.
 In any case, it is likely that the development of new nuclear capacity will be heavily dependent on the ability to raise enough private capital to do so — which has been a challenge at the best of times.

-If you would like to discuss this further, please complete the form below or call/email any of our experts below directly.
+If you would like to discuss this further, please complete the form below.